OverviewTrail Status: Open

 The trail follows the mighty Clutha Mata-au River as it weaves through trees and traverses the beautiful Beaumont Gorge.
 It then branches off into farming valleys and some sections of the historic Roxburgh Branch railway line, including the 440m-long Big Hill Tunnel.

 Dotted along the trail are four small towns that were established during the gold rushes.
-They are welcoming places to stop for a meal or overnight.
+Each has its own story and are now welcoming places to stop for a meal or overnight.

 The trail forms part of an extensive network of Great Rides in the Otago region, linking with the Roxburgh Gorge Trail at the Lake Roxburgh Dam, on to the famous Otago Central Rail Trail at Alexandra.